kubeshop/testkube/docs/docs/articles/cd-events.md

 For more information about CDEvents, please visit the [CDEvents](https://cdevents.dev/) website.

-To know more about the Testing Events specification, please visit the [Testing Events](https://github.com/cdevents/spec/blob/main/testing-events.md)
+To know more about the Testing Events specification, please visit the [Testing Events](https://github.com/cdevents/spec/blob/main/testing-events.md) page.